 One of the most widely known parks in the world, it first opened its gates to the public in 1637.
 In addition to being a wonderful place to study, it is a popular place for swimming, running, rowing and horseback riding.
 Be sure to check out Speaker’s Corner on Sundays where people stand on soapboxes and discuss their views on world matters.

 London has wonderful museums all within its borders.
 Visit the Victoria and Albert (V&A) Museum to see a collection of over 4,000 years of British, American and European art and design.
 Visiting the museum is free, so be sure to go back as much as you want.
 The British Museum has many ancient wonders, including the famed Rosetta Stone, the Elgin (Parthenon) Marbles and Egyptian mummies.
-The Tate Modern houses an eclectic selection of Modern Art, many of the exhibits are also free to the public.
+The Tate Modern houses an eclectic selection of modern art, and many of the exhibits are also free to the public.